yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 ## Use Explicit Typing ## {#use-typ}

-Confusion of one kind of JWT for another can be prevented by having all the kinds of JWTs that could otherwise potentially be confused include an explicit JWT type value and include checking the type value in their validation rules.
+Sometimes, one kind of JWT can be confused for another.
+If a particular kind of JWT is subject to such confusion, that JWT can include an explicit JWT type value, and the validation rules can specify checking the type.
+This mechanism can prevent such confusion.
 Explicit JWT typing is accomplished by using the "typ" header parameter.
 For instance, the {{RFC8417}} specification uses the "application/secevent+jwt" media type to perform explicit typing of Security Event Tokens (SETs).